-If you notice that your air conditioner is blowing hot air when you turn it on, there are a few possible scenarios.
+If you notice that your air conditioner is blowing hot air, there are a few possible scenarios.
 Air conditioners work by using a refrigerant to remove heat from indoor air.
-This ice-cold liquid refrigerant passes through coils that are in a metal casing.
-The heat from the indoor air turns the liquid into a gas, which is carried to another part of the air conditioning system, where it’s cooled again to its liquid form.
-It’s then returned to start the loop over.
 Here are some of the possible causes why this process might fail.

 Refrigerant Leak

-The most common refrigerant leak is a crack or other break in the tube that carries the refrigerant from the compressor to the air conditioner.
+The most common refrigerant leak is a crack or other break in the tube that carries refrigerant.
 Leaks can have many causes, such as bad welds, workmanship problems during manufacturing, or excessive vibration.
 These leaks are very common in older AC units.
-Most leaks are fixed without replacing the compressor and without shutting off power to your AC unit.
+Most leaks are fixed without replacing the compressor or shutting off power to your AC unit.

-All air conditioners have vents that pass through the interior walls of your home into the outside air, so you can tell if you have any leaks by observing your vents.
+All air conditioners have vents that pass through the interior walls of your home into the outside air.
+This means that you can tell if you have any leaks by observing your vents.
 If you see tiny beads of moisture coming through the vents when it’s cold outside, a refrigerant leak has occurred.

 Thermostat Settings